vercel/modelfusion/docs/guide/function/generate-image.md

 });
 ```

-#### Stability AI multiple image buffers
+#### Stability AI multiple images

 You can use the `numberOfGenerations` setting to generate multiple images.
-The result will be an array of image buffers in the `images` respose property that is available when you set the `fullResponse` setting to `true`.
+The result will be an array of image Uint8Array in the `images` response property that is available when you set the `fullResponse` setting to `true`.

 ```ts
 import { generateImage, stability } from "modelfusion";